kiboschool/tk-future-proof-with-python/src/future-proof-with-python/wrapping-up-final-steps.md

 ## Earn Your Certificate

 You have worked really hard and we want to recognize that work with a certificate you can share digitally.
-To earn your certificate, **you need to complete the following by Friday, August 12th.**
+To earn your certificate, **you need to complete the following by Friday, Dec 2nd.**

 - Complete the assignments from Weeks 1 through 4, and submit in Replit.
 (Note: these are the assignments on the “Project” pages of each lesson)
 - Complete the [**Final Project**](/future-proof-with-python/final-project-instructions.md)